aptonic/dropzone4-actions/README.md

 puts ENV['KEY_MODIFIERS']
 ```

-Note that only one held key modifier at a time is supported.
+The above line would output the currently held key modifier to the debug console.

 ## Copying Files